void-stack/VMUnprotect/README.md

 No, isn't even meant for devirtualization.

 # Credits
+* [Washi](https://github.com/Washi1337) Overall credits for the project and inspiration with UnsafeInvokeInternal, thanks <3

 This tool uses the following (open source) software:
 * [dnlib](https://github.com/0xd4d/dnlib) by [0xd4d](https://github.com/0xd4d), licensed under the MIT license, for reading/writing assemblies.
-* [Harmony](https://github.com/pardeike/Harmony) by [Andreas Pardeike](https://github.com/pardeike), licensed under the MIT license, for patching the stacktrace which allows for reflection invocation to be used.
+* [Harmony](https://github.com/pardeike/Harmony) by [Andreas Pardeike](https://github.com/pardeike), licensed under the MIT license
 * [Serilog](https://github.com/serilog/serilog) provides diagnostic logging to files, the console, and elsewhere.
 It is easy to set up, has a clean API.

+## Want to support this project?
+BTC: bc1q048wrqztka5x2syt9mtj68uuf73vqry60s38vf